gardener/landscaper/docs/usage/Installations.md

 #        key: ""
     targets:
     - name: "" # logical internal name
-      target: "" # reference a contextified target or a global taret with a '#' prefix.
+      target: "" # reference a contextified target or a global target with a '#' prefix.
+    - name: ""
+      targets: # reference multiple targets by name (either contextified or with a '#' prefix)
+      - "target1"
+      - "target2"

   # defaulted from blueprints whereas the logical internal name is mapped to the
   # blueprints import name